The call of a Christian wife: what is it and how do we practically live it out as women?

 We live in a world of extremes.

-The general culture either makes too little of a marriage commitment (thereby discarding the values that hold relationships together.)
+On one hand, the general culture makes too little of a marriage commitment, which weakens the values that hold it together.

-Today’s post is a note to the wife who is trying to love her husband, but wonders if preserving her marriage won’t result in displeasing her Maker.
+Today’s thoughts are FYI, for the wife who is trying to love her husband, but wonders if preserving her marriage won’t result in displeasing her Maker.

 Specifically, I want to pull back the curtains and show you how our calling to love God first doesn’t change because we got a ring and said “I Do.”
 (Also read 6 Ways Your Relationship With God Transforms Marriage).